Baltimore Ravens vs. Cleveland Browns NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Browns stats and trends

-- Cleveland has played 11 games, with five wins against the spread.
+- Cleveland has five wins against the spread in 11 games this season.

 - The Browns covered the spread in their only game when underdogs by 4 points or more.

-- Cleveland's games this year have gone over the total in six out of 11 opportunities (54.5%).
+- Cleveland's games this year have eclipsed the over/under six times in 11 opportunities (54.5%).

-- When Cleveland puts up more than 23.0 points, it is 3-2 against the spread and 3-2 overall.
+- When Cleveland scores more than 23.0 points, it is 3-2 against the spread and 3-2 overall.

 Home and road insights

-- Baltimore has covered the spread twice at home, and is 4-1 overall there, this season.
+- Baltimore has covered the spread twice at home, and is 4-1 overall there, this year.

-- At home, as 4-point favorites or greater, the Ravens are winless ATS (0-3).
+- The Ravens are winless ATS (0-3) as 4-point favorites or greater at home.

-- This season, Baltimore has gone over the total in four of five games at home.
+- In four of five home games this season, Baltimore has hit the over.

-- The average point total in Ravens home games this season is 49.8 points, 3.8 more than this outing's over/under (46).
+- The average point total in Ravens home games this season is 49.8 points, 4.3 more than this contest's over/under (45.5).

-- This season on the road, Cleveland is 3-2 against the spread and 2-3 overall.
+- Away from home, Cleveland is 3-2 against the spread, and 2-3 overall.

 Powered by Data Skrive.